Endodontic SurgeryTucson, AZ

 In some patients who receive a non-surgical root canal from a general dentist, there is a chance that the root will not heal properly and cause an infection to form.
 When this happens, it is crucial to seek endodontic surgery from a professional endodontist.
 If you do not treat the tooth soon, you will feel intense pain that makes daily tasks nearly impossible.
 People may go months or years after a root canal without any problems and suddenly have the pain strike.

-Check out what others are saying about our dental services on Yelp: Endodontic Surgery Tucson
+Check out what others are saying about our dental services on Google: Endodontic Surgery Tucson

 What you need to know